-One day this summer, I woke up early to an unfamiliar, yet not unnatural, sound.
+One day I woke up early to an unfamiliar, yet not unnatural, sound.
 Thanks to a storm outside, it was full-on raining in my kitchen.
 The walls and ceiling were spewing rainwater like some kind of experimental art piece that brought the outdoors inside.

 But this was my apartment, not a gallery; the sight of all that water was devastating.
 I put on shoes with rubber soles, waded in, and gingerly unplugged the refrigerator to avoid an electrical hazard, and shot a few seconds of video.
 Then, from the safety of my couch, I watched helplessly as the rain and plaster came down, crying from rage and frustration.
-This could all have been avoided if my landlord had done the few repairs that I had been requesting for nearly a decade.
+This could all have been avoided if my landlord had done the few repairs that I had been requesting for over a decade.

 I live in a quaint-looking, 14-unit tenement in Williamsburg, run by an LLC spun off from a large and powerful real estate agency based in Manhattan.
 I have been in my rent-stabilized apartment for 20 years, and when I first moved in, I paid my rent on time.